If you’re a first-time owner, understanding how to properly feed your bearded dragon can feel somewhat like rocket science!

 - Lettuce (loose leaf and iceberg)

 ✅PRO TIP: In addition to things a bearded dragon should NEVER eat… there’s also quite a few things they can only enjoy on RARE occasions.
 To ensure you’re not feeding them too much of these types of food, check out our Full Bearded Dragon Diet Guide.
+We also have a dedicated guide on strawberries, as some owners can have (risky) misconceptions on whether their bearded dragon should eat strawberries.

 Wrapping Up how Often to Feed a Bearded Dragon